jinglingli/nn-extrapolate/feedforward/README.md

 - Learning simple nonlinear tasks
 - Computation of R^2 of the learned functions (Theorem 1).
 - Learning linear tasks with different data geometry (Theorem 2)
-- Exact computation with neural tangent kernel (Lemma 1).
+- Exact computation in neural tangent kernel regime (Lemma 1).
+The 3 experiments above are in regular regimes.

 ## Data generation